Medically reviewed by Drugs.com. Last updated on Nov 12, 2020.

-Children between the ages of 2 and 4 are most likely to get shigella infection.
+Children under age 5 are most likely to get shigella infection, but it can occur at any age.
 A mild case usually clears up on its own within a week.
 When treatment is needed, doctors generally prescribe antibiotics.

-Signs and symptoms of shigella infection usually begin a day or two after contact with shigella, but may take up to a week to develop.
+Signs and symptoms of shigella infection usually begin a day or two after contact with shigella.
+But it may take up to a week to develop.
 Signs and symptoms may include:

 - Diarrhea (often containing blood or mucus)

-Although some people have no symptoms after they've been infected with shigella, their feces may still be contagious up to a few weeks.
+Symptoms generally last for about five to seven days.
+In some cases, symptoms may last longer.
+Some people have no symptoms after they've been infected with shigella.
+However, their feces may still be contagious up to a few weeks.

 When to see a doctor